 - There is no court ruling yet, but you cannot pay you staff’s wages and creditors (people or companies that still need to get paid).
 And you are unlikely to be able to do so in the future.

 Did you miss payment of taxes and contributions because you are unable to pay?
 You must report your insolvency to the Dutch Tax and Customs Administration (Belastingdienst, in Dutch) within 2 weeks of missing the payment.
 If you do not report your insolvency, you can be held personally liable.

 If you are a director or officer of a public (nv) or private limited company (bv) that is no longer able to pay certain taxes, or employee or pension contributions, you should report this immediately to the Dutch Tax and Customs Administration (in Dutch), the Employee Insurance Agency (UWV), or your pension fund.
 If you fail to do so, you may be held personally liable, and your private assets may be seized.

-If your company has been declared bankrupt, is being managed by an official receiver and has requested permanent insolvency from a court of law, part of their payment obligations may be transferred to UWV.
-This could apply to wages due or wages with regard to your staff's notice period.
-However, to be eligible, you must first apply for a dismissal permit from UWV.
-They subsequently invite your employees to apply for unemployment benefit due to insolvency.
+Has your company petitioned for bankruptcy, is it being managed by an official receiver, or has it requested permanent insolvency from a court of law?
+Part of your payment obligations can be transferred to UWV.
+This applies to wages due or wages regarding your staff's notice period.
+In the case of insolvency your employees can apply for unemployment benefit.
+For them to do so, you first need to apply for a dismissal permit from UWV (in Dutch).
+If you have been declared bankrupt or are in a (statutory) debt restructuring arrangement you do not need to apply for a dismissal permit.